Denver Divorce Attorney

 As Colorado is strictly a no-fault divorce state, we focus on obtaining the best results for our clients rather than assigning blame.
 When possible, we look to resolve disputes through consensus to reduce the financial and emotional stress you are facing.
 No matter what forum you choose to dissolve your marriage, we vigorously protect your legal interests and strive to build a strong foundation for the new chapter in your life.

-The statutory formula applies to couples with a combined monthly income up to $240,000.
-Our lawyers will advise how the calculation applies based on your specific situation.
+The statutory formula applies to couples with a combined monthly income of up to $240,000.
+Our divorce lawyers will advise how the calculation applies based on your specific situation.
+Understanding these laws can help you anticipate potential outcomes and plan for your financial future post-divorce.
+We provide detailed consultations to ensure you are well-prepared for discussions on spousal maintenance.

 The guidelines state that you can only receive alimony if your marriage lasted at least three years.
 It provides time limits for payments for marriages lasting three to 20 years.